rougeth/bottery/docs/handlers.rst

         handlers.message('ping', pong)
     ]

-If the bot receives a message is exactly equal to `ping` the response will be the return value of the `pong` function.
+If the bot receives a message that is exactly equal to `ping` the response will be the return value of the `pong` view function.

 Bottery has the following handlers available:

 handlers.message
 ----------------

 The message handler allows your bot to check if a message was received.
 This way, **bottery** will check if that exact message was sent by the user.
-If the message was send exactly like you defined it, then the function is called to return a message.
+If the message was send exactly like you defined it, then the view is used to return a message.

-The default case is the one that comes when you first created your project:
+This is the handler that comes on `handlers.py` when you create a project:

 .. code-block:: py